 Triggering devices provide voltage signals used to generate a notification to external devices.
-The trigger signal can be represented by the rising or falling edge of a voltage change, i.e., a pulse, the logic combination of two signals, or a certain level that will release a trigger signal when it falls below or exceeds.
+The trigger signal can represent by the rising or falling edge of a voltage change, i.e., a pulse, the logic combination of two signals, or a certain level that will release a trigger signal when it falls below or exceeds.
 In an experimental setup, there is always a reference system.
-The trigger signals are named according to the reference system, which is the Leica TCS SP5.
+The trigger signals are named according to the reference system, which is in our case the Leica TCS SP8.

 All trigger signals that leave the reference system are called trigger out signals or output triggers.
-Trigger signals coming from a different instrument and going into the reference system are called trigger in signals or input triggers (Fig. 1).
-In most cases trigger in and trigger out signals are very short voltage changes going from 0 to 5 V. A 5 V. A trigger signal is also referred to as - a Transistor-Transistor Logic (TTL) pulse.
+Trigger signals coming from a different instrument and going into the reference system are called trigger in signals or input triggers (Figure 1).
+In most cases trigger in and trigger out signals are very short voltage changes going from 0 to 5V.
+A trigger signal is also referred to as a Transistor-Transistor Logic (TTL) pulse.

-This document provides detailed information about triggering with the Leica TCS SP5, TCS SP5 II and DM6000 CFS systems.
+This document provides detailed information about triggering with the Leica TCS SP8 or DM6000 CFS-system.

-Examples of TCS SP5 triggering situations include transferring line and frame start information of the TCS SP5 to counting electronics (FLIM), and synchronization of optical imaging and electrophysiological measurements (Fig. 2 and 2a).
+Examples of TCS SP8 triggering situations include transferring line and frame start information of the TCS SP8 to counting electronics (FLIM), and synchronization of optical imaging and electrophysiological measurements (Figure 2).

-Fig. 1: Communication between instruments by triggering: The Leica TCS SP5 is the "reference system": Trigger signals leaving the TCS SP5 are called trigger out signals; trigger signals going into the TCS SP5 are called trigger in signals.
+Figure 1: Communication between instruments by triggering: The Leica TCS SP8 is the "reference system": Trigger signals leaving the TCS SP8 are called Trigger out signals; trigger signals going into the TCS SP8 are called trigger in signals.